RasaHQ/rasa-calm-demo/README.md

    RASA_DUCKLING_HTTP_URL=<url to the duckling server>
    ```

-5. Set up the extractive search:
+5. If using qdrant for extractive search:
    - Setup a local docker instance of Qdrant
       ```
       docker pull qdrant/qdrant